 There was an interesting discussion over on Craftster the other day.

-The original poster asked for recommendations about sharing a table at a craft fair.
+The original poster asked for recommendations about sharing a craft show table.
+She didn’t feel that she had a full table’s worth of items to sell and was looking for ways to reduce her craft show expenses by sharing a table.
 The conversation brought up several good points to consider on increasing sales and revenue and I thought they would make an interesting blog entry.

-If you are planning on sharing table/booth space at a craft show, the first thing is to make sure that show planners allow you to do so.
-Also find out if the show is juried, does everyone that will be sharing the booth have to be vetted.
+If you are planning on sharing a craft show table or booth, make sure that show planners allow you to do so.
+Also find out if the show is juried and if everyone who will be sharing the booth has to be vetted.

-While some shows may not care if you share, others may ask you to leave if you haven’t made prior arrangements.
-Better to find out before having an unhappy experience.
+While some shows may not care if you share a table, others may ask you to leave if you haven’t made prior arrangements.
+Instead of making your craft show dollars stretch further, it could turn into a total loss.

-Traditionally with yard and craft shows where people share space, they section off the space giving each participant their own piece of real estate.
+When sharing a craft show table, most people section off the space to give each participant their own piece of real estate.
 This may help to keep track of who is selling what, but it also doesn’t take advantage of product placement.

 The table/booth will be much more interesting to shoppers if you mix the merchandise together.